billkarsh/SpikeGLX/Markdown/UserManual.md

 ### Run -> Gate -> Trigger

-Gates generalize and replace the "StimGL Integration" feature.
-The new hierarchical **run/gate/trigger** scheme provides several options for carving an experiment "run" into labeled epochs with their own data files.
+The hierarchical **run/gate/trigger** scheme provides several options for carving an experiment "run" into labeled epochs with their own data files.
 The terms "gate" and "trigger" were chosen because they are "Biology neutral".
 You decide if epochs are really 'windows', 'events', 'trials', 'sessions' or other relevant contexts.

-In the new scheme:

 1. You configure experiment parameters, including a `run folder` where all the output files will be stored, a `run name`, a `gate` method and a `trigger`